webcodejunkie/simple-js-app/README.md

 Not so bad, right?
 Try it out for yourself!
 It's live on **GitHub Pages**, heres a link directly the the application— [JavaScript Application](https://webcodejunkie.github.io/simple-js-app/)

-## This is my first sucessfully built JavaScript application, the following technologies that I've learned from JavaScript go far and beyond
+## This is my first build application with JavaScript
-I'm going to give an **indepth** process on how it was and the things I've learned while creating this.
+It has a an inclusion of:
+* IIFE